CrowdStrike/cs-bro/bro-scripts/adversaries/hurricane-panda/rogue-dns/README.md

 Rogue DNS detector
 ================

 These scripts provide detection for a rogue DNS tactic utilized by Hurricane Panda.
+You can read more about this tactic on the CrowdStrike blog: http://blog.crowdstrike.com/storm-chasing/

 Detection of this tactic relies heavily on having a list of common, known-good domains.
 To fill this need, these scripts use  the top 500 global domains as reported by Alexa (alexa.com/topsites).
 One script (static/detect-rogue-dns.bro) includes a static list of domains gathered from Alexa and can be deployed with no other dependencies.
 The other script (dynamic/detect-rogue-dns.bro) depends on a Python script (dynamic/scrape-alexa.py) that automates the collection of Alexa domains; this Python script should be scheduled to run regularly (daily, weekly, etc) so that the list of domains is kept up-to-date and the output file (alexa_domains.txt) should be pushed to network sensors along with the Bro script.
 Aside from the operation of collecting domains, both scripts are identical and contain the same detection capabilities.